-- ▷ Before commencing the journey, distribute the payload evenly within the vehicle (see chapter 3). - When loading the vehicle and when taking a rest from driving, in order to load luggage or food, for example, observe the technically permissible maximum laden mass and the technically permissible maximum mass on the axle (refer to vehicle documents). - Before commencing the journey, close and lock, if possible, all inner doors, adjustable partition walls, drawers and flaps.
-Engage the refrigerator door securing device. - ▶ Before commencing the journey, close windows and skylights. - ▶ Before commencing the journey, close all external flaps and lock them. - ▷ Before commencing the journey, remove the external supports and retract the corner steadies or steady legs, which are fitted to the vehicle. - ▷ Before commencing the journey, put the antenna in park position. - During the initial journey and each time after changing a wheel, retighten the wheel bolts/wheel nuts after 50 km (30 miles).
+- ▷ Before commencing the journey, distribute the payload evenly within the vehicle (see chapter 3). - When loading the vehicle and during breaks in the journey, e.g. when reloading luggage or food, observe the technically permissible maximum laden mass and the technically permissible maximum mass on the axle (see the vehicle documents). - ▷ Before commencing the journey, close and lock, if possible, all inner doors, adjustable partition walls, drawers and flaps.
+Let the refrigerator door securing device snap into place. - ▷ Before commencing the journey, close windows and skylights. - ▷ Before commencing the journey, close all external flaps and lock them. - ▷ Before commencing the journey, remove the external supports and retract the corner steadies or steady legs, which are fitted to the vehicle. - ▷ Before commencing the journey, put the antenna in park position. - During the initial journey and each time after changing a wheel, re-tighten the wheel bolts/wheel nuts after 50 km (30 miles).
 Subsequently inspect them at regular intervals in order to ensure that they are firmly seated.
-See chapter 13 for tightening torque. - > Tyres should not be older than 6 years as the material becomes brittle over time (see chapter 13). - When using snow chains, the tyres, wheel suspension and steering are subjected to an additional load.
+See chapter 13 for tightening torque. - > Tyres must not be older than 6 years as the material becomes brittle over time (see chapter 13). - When using snow chains, the tyres, wheel suspension and steering are subjected to an additional load.
 When using snow chains, drive slowly (maximum speed 50 km/h) and only on streets which are completely covered with snow.
 Otherwise the vehicle could be damaged.